ruairica/carpark-api/README.md

 # CarParkApi
 C# .NET 6 Api running built as an Azure Function App.

 The project use Sqlite as an in-memory database, this was used for prototyping purposes only to make it simpler for anyone to get the API running locally as quickly as possible.
-The database persists only as long as the application is running, however this could easily be swapped out for a SQL Server database.
+The database persists only as long as the application is running, however this could easily be swapped out for a SQL Server database, using EF Core for easy integration with in memory database + speed of development.
 When running the project locally it will start on port/url: http://localhost:7192/api/

 ## Requirements to run
 .NET 6 SDK